Senuka072/Image-to-sketch-using-Python/README.md

-# This repository is about how convert a image to sketch using Python
+# This repository is about how to convert a image to sketch using Python

 ## Clone the repository
 ```